Applications for the 2023 Future Innovators Awards are now open. Start your application today.

-Are you a Year 12 student at a New South Wales high school with a creative business solution to a wicked social problem?
+Are you a Year 12 student at a New South Wales high school with a creative business idea to improve your local community or city?

-Apply to our Future Innovators Awards and your idea could secure you a $6,000 scholarship and exclusive career-building opportunities when you commence your studies at the University of Sydney Business School.
+Apply to our Future Innovators Awards and your idea could secure you a $6,000 scholarship.

-Exclusively available to Year 12 students studying at New South Wales high schools, the Future Innovators Awards aim to recognise the visionary leaders of the future.
-Submit your business solution to a social problem for a chance to receive a prize pack and award from the University of Sydney.
+Exclusively available to Year 12 students studying at New South Wales high schools, the Future Innovators Awards aim to recognise the visionary influencers of the future.
+Submit your business idea with local impact for a chance to receive a cash voucher and award from the University of Sydney.

-Future Innovators Awards winners who commence their studies at the University of Sydney Business School in 2022 will also:
+Future Innovators Awards winners who commence their studies at the University of Sydney Business School in 2023 will also be considered for a Sydney Scholars Award valued at $6,000.*

-*Applicants are strongly encouraged to submit a separate Sydney Scholars Award application to be considered for a wide range of other scholarships.
+*Applicants are strongly encouraged to submit a separate Sydney Scholars Award application to be considered for a wide range of other scholarships and/or an application for the Early Offer Year 12 (E12) Scheme for access to equity scholarships.

 To be eligible, you must: